Menu

 Our Reading Curriculum

 At Jupiter, we produce confident and lifelong readers who value books and enjoy reading.
-We use a range of reading material to teach reading, including the Literacy Tree, Oxford Reading Tree and Bug Club reading books.
+We use a range of reading material to teach reading, including Read Write Inc and Oxford Reading Tree reading books.
 These are split into levels that the children work through until they become free readers and move onto books in our library.
 Early reading books are split into sub-levels that closely link to the phonic level of each individual child to enable then to practise and use their phonic knowledge.

 We believe the exposure to children’s literature within the primary school setting is vital as a rich context for learning, not only within English as a subject, but to support building a reading culture throughout the school and to encourage reading for pleasure.
 We use high quality texts which offer opportunities for empathy and can aid philosophical enquiry, encouraging debate, drama and discussion using the issues raised through, and within, a text.
 These are evident in all classrooms, as well as in our well resourced library, which all children are taught to use.